Trunkis/Sanatorium-LEB/README.md

 ## An long abandoned Sanatorium set in the midst of the night at the northside of [Unnamed Place]

 # MAP FEATURES
-## - Horror Based (An non-scary version will come in the form of the remastered variant.)
+## - Ambeince provided from it's own dedicated Data Pack (An non-scary version will come in the form of the remastered variant.)
-## - Comes with it's own dedicated ambient focused Data Pack!
 ## -

 # CREDITS | MOST TO LEAST CONTRIBUTED